sophieKaelin/Movie-Town/README.md

 	Node.js and Express as the web server platform. nodemon was used during development to automatically restart the server when changes were made.
 This was only used during development, as no changes are being made to server code after publishing.

 -   `Axios via ./src/axiosServices/reviewServices.js && ./src/axiosServices/userServices.js`
 	The axios library provides communication between the browser and the server.
 Requests for data from the server ares split into requests for the reviews and requests for the users.
 Requests were written based on data that was needed for the MVP, including post, put, and delete.
 Requests including post and delete use general URL paths to access and modify data. post requests were split into multiple requests, depending on what was being modified.
 These can be distinguished by their URL's.
 These functions are mostly accessed in the main App.js file, but are sometimes accessed directly in a component file.
 Axios is imported into these files.
+Functions are defined in the App.js file to be passed around to components for usage as well. state variables are then passed to axios files so after the axios file has requested for data, it can then set the new state of variables accordingly.
+Some axios functions are written but are not used, and are outlined for usage in the future work section.

 -   `REST HTTP API requests via ./server/api.js`
 	HTTP requests are grouped based on wether the interact with data pertaining to reviews, users, or user login.
 The api router uses express to communicate with the database.
 Most requests that would be needed are accounted for, including GET, POST, DELETE, and PUT based on the data as a group or individual data pieces based on ID.
+API URL's are split between the three tasks, and are broken down further based on if a specific data object needs to be accessed based on ID or if a specific PUT request it editting a certain piece of data in the object.
+Some REST HTTP API requests are written but are not used, and are outlined for usage in the future work section.

 #### _Database_